Ziqode24/jsHiteshCourse/07_projects/projectSet1.md

 /*
-  Once the game is over (either through guessing the number or using all attempts), this function disables the input field, displays a message, and provides a button to start a new game.
+  Once the game is over (either through guessing the number or using all attempts), this function disables the input field, displays a message, and provides a button to start a new game..
 */
 function endGame() {
   userInput.value = '';  // Clear the input field